Malcolm Todd: Career

 Todd released his self-titled debut album, Malcolm Todd on April 4, 2025.
-The album's lead single "Chest Pain (I Love)" marked Todd's first entry on the Billboard Hot 100, debuting and peaking at number 68 for the week ending April 19, 2025.
-In the same week, the album also entered the Billboard 200 at 103, also marking his first chart entry there.
-Todd announced a deluxe release of the album called Malcolm Todd (still) in July 2025 and released the single "Original" for it.
-The deluxe was released on August 8, 2025 and contained four more songs.
-The release of the deluxe allowed the album to re-enter the Billboard 200 at number 49, marking a new peak.
+The album's lead single "Chest Pain (I Love)" became his first entry on the Billboard Hot 100, peaking at number 68.
+It was also supported by the single "Bleed" featuring Apollo, with a music video that included cameo appearances from Jack Harlow and Harry Daniels.
+This was then followed by the third single "Cheer Me On".
+Upon release, the album debuted at number 103 on the Billboard 200, marking his first entry on the chart.
+In August 2025, he released a deluxe version Malcolm Todd (still) which was supported by the single "Original".
+Following the deluxe release, the album re-entered the Billboard 200 at a new peak of number 49.
+During this period, Todd also performed at several music festivals, including Camp Flog Gnaw Carnival and Laneway Festival.